eclipse-vertx/vertx-sql-client/src/main/docs/index.md

 ### Streaming

-RxJava 2 supports `Observable` and `Flowable` types, these are exposed using the {@link io.reactiverse.reactivex.sqlclient.RowStream} that you can get from a {@link io.reactiverse.reactivex.sqlclient.PreparedQuery}:
+RxJava 2 supports `Observable` and `Flowable` types, these are exposed using the {@link io.vertx.reactivex.sqlclient.RowStream} that you can get from a {@link io.vertx.reactivex.sqlclient.PreparedQuery}:

 ```$lang
 {@link examples.RxExamples#streamingQuery01Example}